|

-Why I'm embracing minimalism in 2023
+Why I’m embracing minimalism in simple steps

 How I plan to overhaul our home interior by simplifying and decluttering in a bid to attract calm and nurture creativity.